bcs2024039-art/Dropout-Risk-Hotspot-Mapper/README.md

 an extra teacher posting, a transport subsidy — instead of spreading resources evenly.

-**Submitting?** See `submission/` for the project description, demo video script, and a checklist against Round 1's actual requirements.

 **Read this before presenting any number from this tool as fact:** locations, school attributes, and the infrastructure signal behind the